uzairudev/Named-Entity-Recognition/README.md

 ## Project Structure

 The project is organized as follows:
-- **MLF_project_HMM.ipynb**: Jupyter notebook containing the code implementation and instructions.
+- **HMM_Project.ipynb**: Jupyter notebook containing the code implementation and instructions.
-- **data/dataset.csv**: The dataset file used for training and evaluation.
+- **data\NER dataset.csv**: The dataset file used for training and evaluation.

 ## Tasks